 The P&P section has strong connections with the departments of Chemical Engineering & Chemistry as well as with Biomedical Engineering.
 There are also strong long-lasting industrial collaborations which is reflected by the numerous PhD and postdoctoral projects that are supported by industry bilaterally, via research centers, and in larger consortia.

-The section currently consists of a diverse and committed team of twelve staff members, two post-doc and twenty PhD researchers.
+The section currently consists of a diverse and committed team of eleven scientific staff members, and approx. five post-docs and twenty PhD researchers.

 To support our research we have a number of excellently equipped laboratories dedicated to rheology, interfacial rheology, mechanical testing, polymer processing, and additive manufacturing.